JakubTabor/Data_augmentation_imbalance_data/README.md

 * I allow the situation when occurs the overfitting
 * (accuracy is 0.8077 and loss 0.7854) despite that during training it achive (accuracy: 1.0000 and loss: 0.0021)
 * When i check classification report (f1-score for both calsses is 0.82 and 0.79)
+# So i build another model, but now with dropout layers